dendrograms/astrodendro/docs/index.rst

 ==================================

 The ``astrodendro`` package provides an easy way to compute dendrograms of observed or simulated Astronomical data in Python.
-This package is still under development, although a first release will be available in the near future.
-You can already try out the existing package, but we recommend that you get in contect with the developers to be kept up-to-date with changes and bug fixes.

 About dendrograms
 -----------------